 3. What is the best kayak for older adults?

 A kayak that’s best for older adult riders should at least have extra comfortable seats and roomy leg room so that they can find the best sitting position.
+Besides, it should be lightweight and portable enough to easily transport on their own.
+So, my recommendations are:

 - Lifetime 10 Foot, Two Person Tandem Sit-on Kayak with Padded Backrests